tpl2go/tpl2go.github.io/_posts/2025-06-09-matched-filter-performance.md

 #tags: me
 ---

-How do you measure how good a signal detector is?
+In the [first post on signal detection]({% post_url 2025-06-07-signal-detection %}), we mentioned that if we know the signal we wish to detect, we can perform two types of cross correlation:
+* Matched Filtering with CFAR thresholding
+* Cosine Similarity with static thresholding

+Which method should we use?
+Which method is better?

+This note attempts to answer this question analytically and through simulations.

+# Problem Formulation: Hypothesis Testing
-Fundamentally a signal detector is a sliding classifier.
-This classifier is classifying between two hypotheses:
+We could formulate a cross correlation based signal detector as a sliding classifier.
+The classifier chooses between two possible hypotheses at every sample instance:

 $$
 \begin{aligned}